AdobeDocs/advertising.de-DE/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 1. Aktivieren Sie das Kontrollkästchen neben **[!UICONTROL Upload Conversions to Google Ads]**.

-1. (Werbetreibende, die im Europäischen Wirtschaftsraum (EWR) oder im Vereinigten Königreich (UK) tätig sind; optional) Wenn Sie die Zustimmung von EWR- und britischen Benutzern erhalten haben, ihre Daten für Werbezwecke hochzuladen, aktivieren Sie das Kontrollkästchen neben **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Werbetreibende, die im Europäischen Wirtschaftsraum (EWR) oder im Vereinigten Königreich (UK) tätig sind; optional) Wenn Sie die Zustimmung von EWR- und britischen Benutzern eingeholt haben, ihre Daten für Werbezwecke hochzuladen, aktivieren Sie das Kontrollkästchen neben **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Klicks **[!UICONTROL Save]**.